akeneo/pim-api-docs/content/graphql/browse-graphql-capabilities.md

 Errors are also displayed in this section.

-::: panel-link You can now browse the GraphQL [common notions](/graphql/common-notions.html)
+::: panel-link You can now browse the GraphQL comon notions [Next](/graphql/common-notions.html)
 :::